Before Winter Quarter begins:

-- The draft review deadline is Wednesday, October 25, 2017.
-You may request a draft review any time before 4:30 p.m. on Wednesday, October 25, and we will try to send you comments within the next two weeks.
+- The draft review deadline is Wednesday, January 31, 2018.
+You may request a draft review any time before 4:30 p.m. on Wednesday, January 31, and we will do our best to send you comments within the next two weeks.

 - Review your ETD Administrator Contact information.
 Use the same name that appears on official records in the Office of the University Registrar and on your title page, and make sure the rest of the information is accurate and complete.
 Your contact information allows ProQuest to contact you with any questions regarding your submission, and to send you any royalty payments.

 - Complete the Publishing information section of the ETD Administrator Submission steps.
 Note the Rights Verification section in the ProQuest Agreement.
 You should resolve any copyright issues prior to the quarter you plan to graduate.

 - Print a copy of the ProQuest Agreement and of pages showing your decisions.
 Retain this information for your files.